ephraimkreighbaum/text-tweaker/README.md

 Go to line 21 in the code.
 The word in the parenthesis is the word the bot will use.
 Default is "dumpy".

-Now go to the very bottom of the code and you'll see a line that says `client.login('your-bot-token');`.
-Change "your-bot-token" to the token you created earlier.
+Now go to the `config.json` file and put your bot token in the field.
-Save the file.

 ## Installing/running the bot